What to know before adopting a guinea pig

 - Romaine lettuce

-Fresh water is required daily, and is best provided in a sipper bottle on the side of their enclosure.
+Fresh water should always be available and is best provided in a sipper bottle on the side of their enclosure.

-In addition to good nutrition, guinea pigs benefit greatly from supervised exercise in a well-secured room or yard with no access to cords, wires, stairs or open vents.
+In addition to good nutrition, guinea pigs benefit greatly from supervised exercise outside of their primary enclosure.
+This space should be in a safe, well-secured room with no access to cords, wires, stairs or open vents.
 Provide your pet with toys to play with and a special place to hide.

-The teeth of guinea pigs constantly grow which means that chewing items are essential for their dental health.
-Hay, firm vegetables and non-toxic plastic or wood are great additions to their enclosures for
+The teeth of guinea pigs constantly grow, which means that chewing items are essential for their dental health.
+Hay, firm vegetables and non-toxic wood chews are great additions to their enclosures for this purpose.

 Males can be neutered by veterinarians who are very familiar with guinea pig surgery.
-By neutering males you can pair them up with females while preventing unwanted pregnancies.
+By neutering males, they can be paired with females while preventing unwanted pregnancies.
 Other pairings that work well are females together and males who were raised together.

-Allow your guinea pig to sniff your hand and use his favourite foods to gain his trust.
-Once he is comfortable, pick him up gently and slowly.
-Place one hand under his chest and restrain a front leg behind one finger.
-Use the other hand to support his hind end and back feet at all times.
+Allow your guinea pig to sniff your hand and use his or her favourite foods to gain their trust.
+Once they are comfortable, pick them up gently and slowly.
+Gently place one hand behind their front legs, cupping their chest, while using the other hand to support their hind end and back feet at all times.
 Guinea pigs are most comfortable when horizontal and close to your body or on your lap.

-Nail trimming should be done monthly, and can be easily demonstrated by a veterinarian.
+Nail trimming should be done monthly and can be easily demonstrated by a veterinarian or an RVT.
 Both long and short-haired guinea pigs will also need regular brushing, with a soft baby brush.

 Cages should be as large as you can accommodate.
-The minimum size for one guinea pig is four square feet, but seven sq. ft. is preferable.
-Each additional animal requires at least two sq. ft. more of floor space.
-The best location is in a shared part of your home where your guinea pig can be part of the family and monitored closely, out of direct sunlight and protected from family pets.
+The minimum size for a cage for one or two guinea pigs is 7.5 square feet, but the larger you can accommodate the better.
+The best location for your guinea pig’s enclosure is in a shared part of your home where your guinea pig can be part of the family and monitored closely, out of direct sunlight, off the floor protected from other family pets.